Milton Mayer: Controversies

-In an Afterword to the 2017 re-issue of They Thought They Were Free: The Germans, 1933-45, Richard J. Evans presents important information on how the book was written and raises multiple issues concerning the work.
-For example, questions can be raised regarding how representative were his ten interviewees.
+In an Afterword to the 2017 re-issue of They Thought They Were Free: The Germans, 1933-45, Richard J. Evans presented essential information on how the book was written and raised multiple issues concerning the work.
+For example, questions can be raised regarding how representative his ten interviewees were.
 Even though women comprised a significant portion of Nazi support, Mayer failed to include any among his interviewees.
-Also, with the exception of a single teacher, none of his interviewees was a professional and none had ever been even reasonably financially well off.
+Also, except for a single teacher, none of his interviewees was a professional, and none had ever been reasonably financially well-off.
 In addition, Mayer's treatment of the moderately sized Hessian university town of Marburg (depicted in the book as Kronenburg) as representative for all of Germany is questionable.
-Marburg lacked a significant industrial sector, under Weimar it was more conservative than the rest of the country (providing only limited support to the Social Democrats and virtually none to the Communists), and already by 1932 it was more pro-Nazi than the rest of Germany (handing Hitler 49 percent of its vote versus 33 percent elsewhere in Germany).
-According to Evans, Mayer failed to press his 'ten little people' as hard as he could have on painful, sensitive points, and his conclusions were influenced by his political views.
-Despite these observations, Evans describes Mayer’s book as "a timely reminder of how otherwise unremarkable and in many ways reasonable people can be seduced by demagogues and populists, and how they can go along with a regime that commits more and more criminal acts until it plunges itself into war and genocide".
+Marburg lacked a significant industrial sector; under Weimar, it was more conservative than the rest of the country (providing only limited support to the Social Democrats and virtually none to the Communists), and already by 1932 it was more pro-Nazi than the rest of Germany (handing Hitler 49 percent of its vote versus 33 percent elsewhere in Germany).
+According to Evans, Mayer failed to press his 'ten little people' as hard as he could have on painful, sensitive points, and his political views influenced his conclusions.
+Despite these observations, Evans describes Mayer's book as "a timely reminder of how otherwise unremarkable and in many ways reasonable people can be seduced by demagogues and populists, and how they can go along with a regime that commits more and more criminal acts until it plunges itself into war and genocide".